What is a Curriculum Vitae?

 Your CV is trying to persuade the person to offer you an interview and is the first contact the person has with you, therefore make a good first impression:

 - Use good quality paper, the paper can be white or ivory, only use black ink

 - Contact details - The top of the first page of your CV should contain your contact details i.e. name, address, telephone number, mobile number, email

 - Keep your paragraphs short and concise

-- Use Arial or Tahoma font, and is possible a size font of 12 pt.
+- Use Arial or Tahoma font, and if possible a size font of 12 pt.

 - Check, check and recheck your CV for spelling and grammar errors.

 - Review your work a few times and get a family member, teacher or friend to review it and ask for feedback.

 - Do not fold your CV when sending to employers by post, place in a large envelope